ghga-de/ghga-metadata-schema/docs/schema_markdown/LibraryPreparationProtocol.md

      * Description: The strandedness of the library, whether reads come from both strands of the cDNA or only from the first (antisense) or the second (sense) strand.
      * Range: [LibraryPreparationRNASeqStrandednessEnum](LibraryPreparationRNASeqStrandednessEnum.md)
  * [LibraryPreparationProtocol➞attributes](LibraryPreparationProtocol_attributes.md)  <sub>0..\*</sub>
-     * Description: One or more attributes that further characterizes this library_preparation Protocol.
+     * Description: One or more attributes that further characterize this Library Preparation Protocol.
      * Range: [Attribute](Attribute.md)

 ### Mixed in from IdentifiedByAliasMixin: